- June 12, 1930 - December 19, 2012

 “Dear Dr. Gifford's Family,

-I was 16 years old when a drunk driver hit me, head on, in a car accident, in which I went through the windshield,...Read More »
+I was 16 years old when a drunk driver hit me, head on, in a car accident, in which I went through the windshield, which...Read More »

 “dear mrs. gifford,

-i was born in troy, ny and the next day i was at the children's hospital. i was there almost yearly for operations for...Read More »
+i was born in troy, ny and the next day i was at the children's hospital. i was there almost yearly for operations for almost...Read More »

 “To the Gifford Family -

 It was only tonight that I learned of Dr. Gifford's passing away last month.
 I am so sorry for your loss.
-He was a...Read More »
+He was a great...Read More »

 “Dr. Gifford helped to make my cousin Brenda Pelrine as beautiful on the outside as she has always been on the inside.
 There is a special place in...Read More »